WolframResearch/WolframClientForPython/docs/intro.rst

     :align: center
     :alt: ListPlot graphic.
 If this image does not display, it might be that your browser does not support the SVG image format.

-The library also provides extensible serialization mechanism for custom Python classes.
-Refer to the :ref:`API guide page<extensible-serialization>` detailed explanations and to the :doc:`examples page<advanced_usages>` for some use cases.
+The library also provides extensible serialization mechanisms for custom Python classes.
+Refer to the :ref:`API guide page<extensible-serialization>` for detailed explanations and to the :doc:`examples page<advanced_usages>` for some use cases.

 Deserialize
 -----------

 The library can parse :wl:`WXF` binary inputs and return Python objects from it.
-The function :func:`~wolframclient.deserializers.binary_deserialize` can deserialize any :wl:`WXF` input into standard Python objects and, eventually `NumPy <http://www.numpy.org/>`_ arrays.
+The function :func:`~wolframclient.deserializers.binary_deserialize` can deserialize any :wl:`WXF` input into standard Python objects and, eventually, `NumPy <http://www.numpy.org/>`_ arrays.
 Note that the `NumPy <http://www.numpy.org/>`_ library is not mandatory so long as no numeric array is encountered.

 Export a Python list of integers to :wl:`WXF`::